Constant-approximation algorithms for highly connected multi-dominating sets in unit disk graphs: Simple algorithm for the unweighted problem

-In the following theorem, we show that $O(k|T|)$ iterations are sufficient to ensure that Algorithm~\ref{alg.simple} computes a feasible solution.
+In the following theorem, we show that $O(|T|)$ iterations are sufficient to ensure that Algorithm~\ref{alg.simple} computes a feasible solution.

-\begin{theorem} Algorithm~\ref{alg.simple} outputs a solution after $k(2|T|-3)$ iterations. \end{theorem}
+\begin{theorem} Algorithm~\ref{alg.simple} outputs a solution after $2|T|-3$ iterations. \end{theorem}

+Before presenting a proof of Theorem~\ref{thm.simple-alg}, let us give a consequence of Theorem~\ref{thm.simple-alg}.
 Each iteration of Algorithm~\ref{alg.simple} adds at most two nodes to the solution.
-Hence, Theorem~\ref{thm.simple-alg} immediately implies that Algorithm~\ref{alg.simple} outputs a solution $S$ such that $|S|\leq 2k(2|T|-3)$.
-Let $\opt$ denote the minimum size of $(k,m)$-CDSs.
-If $|T| \leq \alpha \opt$, then $|T \cup S| \leq 5k\alpha \opt$.
-Hence, Theorem~\ref{thm.simple-alg} indicates that Algorithm~\ref{alg.simple} achieves an approximation factor of $5k\alpha$ for the unweighted augmentation problem, if $T$ is computed by an $\alpha$-approximation algorithm for the unweighted $(k-1,m)$-CDS problem.
-Therefore, the following result is obtained.
+Hence, Theorem~\ref{thm.simple-alg} immediately implies that Algorithm~\ref{alg.simple} outputs a solution $S$ such that $|S|\leq 2(2|T|-3)\leq 4|T|$.
+By the discussion above, this presents the following corollary.

-\begin{corollary} There exists an $O(5^k k!)$-approximation algorithm for the unweighted $(k,m)$-CDS problem in unit disk graphs if $m \geq k$. \end{corollary}
+\begin{corollary} There exists an $O(k5^k)$-approximation algorithm for the unweighted $(k,m)$-CDS problem in unit disk graphs if $m \geq k$. \end{corollary}

-We note that our algorithm for the augmentation problem does not rely on any property specific to unit disk graphs, and so the result in Corollary~\ref{cor.unweighted} can be extended to any graph class that admits a constant-approximation algorithm for finding a minimum $m$-dominating set.
+We note that our algorithm for the rooted augmentation problem does not rely on any property specific to unit disk graphs, and so the result in Corollary~\ref{cor.unweighted} can be extended to any graph class that admits a constant-approximation algorithm for finding a minimum $m$-dominating set.
 One such example is the class of bounded clique- and tree-width graphs~\cite{CicaleseCGMV14}.